Description of the 33 modifier, billing guidelines and costs are described below.

 When Is Modifier 33 Applicable?

-CPT modifier 33 is applicable for the identification of preventive services without cost -sharing in these four categories:
+The 33 modifier is applicable for the identification of preventive services without cost -sharing in these four categories:

-- Preventive care and screenings for children as recommended by Bright Futures (American Academy of Pediatrics) and Newborn Testing (American College of Medical Genetics) as supported by the Health Resources and Services Administration; and
+Preventive care and screenings for children as recommended by Bright Futures (American Academy of Pediatrics) and Newborn Testing (American College of Medical Genetics) as supported by the Health Resources and Services Administration.

 CPT modifier 33 should be appended to codes representing the preventive services, unless the service is inherently preventive, eg, a screening mammography or immunization recognized by the Advisory Committee on Immunization Practices (ACIP).